sprblm/dots-patterns/patterns/address/index.md

 ### The Take Away

-Address can help give users trust in who they're talking to.
+Addresses can help give users trust in who they're talking to.